pawelkrol/afterimage/README.md

 CUSTOMISATION
 -------------

-Applying a customised colour palette is accomplished by specifying a JSON configuration file name as a `Pallete` parameter instead of a pre-defined template name:
+Applying a customised colour palette is accomplished by specifying a JSON configuration file name as a `Pallete` parameter instead of a predefined template name:

     import org.c64.attitude.Afterimage.Colour.Palette